Welcome to the Biological Nurturing Website !

 How can you explain Biological Nurturing to future parents?

 Biological Nurturing is widely known in the mainstream literature as "laid-back breastfeeding".
 Importantly, mothers neither sit upright nor lie on their sides or flat on their back.
-Instead, they are always in semi-reclined positions where every part of their body is supported especially their back, shoulders and neck.
-The degree of recline varies from mother to mother depending on how much space between the sternum and the pubis.
+Instead, they are always in semi-reclined positions: every part of their body is supported especially their back, shoulders and neck.
+The degree of recline varies from mother to mother depending on the space between the sternum and the pubis.
 Smaller mums may need to recline a little more to accommodate the baby while taller mothers may have enough abdominal space for the baby to lie tummy on tummy.

 What are the main advantages for the mother and the baby?

 The research suggests that BN reduces sore nipples by 50% !
-Yes, that's right 😊 Gravity maintains close contact, baby is ON TOP of the breast and all his movements bring him closer to the breast.
+Yes, that's right 😊 Gravity does the work and maintains close contact, baby is ON TOP of the breast and all his movements bring him closer to the breast.

 Mothers ensure their own comfort, adjusting their position and their baby's position; they don't need to hold baby or apply any pressure along baby's back or neck.
 All tension vacates the maternal body making way for enjoyment and relaxation... a laid-back approach to breastfeeding 😊.
 We have always said that mothers need to be relaxed to breastfeed.
 Physiologically, this is not the right way round, in fact, to get started you don’t have to be relaxed.
 Women have breastfed through war and famine.
 However, relaxation is often the result of breastfeeding.
 It feels so good to give your milk to your baby.